havocp/xsbt-wiki/Resolvers.md

 # Resolvers

+## Maven

-Maven-style repositories are defined like:
+Resolvers for Maven2 repositories are added as follows:
 ```scala
 resolvers += "Scala-Tools Maven2 Snapshots Repository" at "http://scala-tools.org/repo-snapshots"
 ```
-and use the Maven2 layout.
-This page describes how to define other types of repositories.
+This is the most common kind of user-defined resolvers.
+The rest of this page describes how to define other types of repositories.

-# Predefined
+## Predefined

 A few predefined repositories are available and are listed below